larissadalimar/seelater-backend/README.md

 # See Later API

-Back-end for See later, an app for save contents to "see later".
+Back-end for See later, an app for save contents to "see later" (updated using Prisma, an ORM)

 ## About